-SPCHSCI 723 Communication Disorders in Adults - Semester 2 Assessment and management of adults with acquired communication disorders.
-SPCHSCI 724 Speech-language Therapy Clinical Practicum 2 - Semester 2 Clinical observation and practice in a variety of settings, enabling students to work with clients under supervision.
-This course is supported by weekly tutorials.
-Prerequisite: SPCHSCI 714 SPCHSCI 733 Audiology for Speech Language Therapy - Semester 1 Study of types of hearing impairment, pathologies of the hearing mechanism, tests and clinical procedures used in audiological evaluations and hearing instrumentation.
-Restriction: SPCHSCI 732 Prerequisite: SPCHSCI 713 SPCHSCI 734 Speech-Language Therapy Clinical Practicum 3 - Semester 1 Clinical practice in a variety of settings with students taking responsibility for the assessment and management of cases with supervisor guidance.
-The management plan and decision-making process for the client and their family are outlined and the project outcomes after analysis are presented, in a substantial report.
-Weekly tutorials support the course.
-Prerequisite: SPCHSCI 724 SPCHSCI 736 Topics in Communication Disorders in Adults - Semester 1 Advanced study of speech-language therapy (SLT) in adult populations including working with Māori, bilingualism, progressive conditions, palliative care, lifelong disability and ageing effects on audition and language.
+SPCHSCI 723 Communication Disorders in Adults Assessment and management of adults with acquired communication disorders.
+Prerequisite: SPCHSCI 713 SPCHSCI 724 Speech-language Therapy Clinical Practicum 2 Clinical observation and practice in a variety of settings, enabling students to work with clients under supervision.
+This course is supported by tutorials.
+Prerequisite: SPCHSCI 714 SPCHSCI 733 Audiology for Speech Language Therapy Study of types of hearing impairment, pathologies of the hearing mechanism, tests and clinical procedures used in audiological evaluations and hearing instrumentation.
+Restriction: SPCHSCI 732 Prerequisite: SPCHSCI 713 SPCHSCI 734 Speech-Language Therapy Clinical Practicum 3 - Level 9 Clinical practice in a variety of settings with students taking responsibility for the assessment and management of cases with supervisor guidance.
+The management plan and decisionmaking process for the client and their family are outlined and the project outcomes after analysis are presented, in a substantial report.
+Tutorials support the course.
+Prerequisite: SPCHSCI 724 SPCHSCI 736 Topics in Communication Disorders in Adults - Level 9 Advanced study of speech-language therapy (SLT) in adult populations including working with Māori, bilingualism, progressive conditions, palliative care, lifelong disability and ageing effects on audition and language.
 It includes highly specialised theoretical and clinical approaches which underpin the content, with implications for SLT practice in the New Zealand context being the predominant focus.
 Involves an individual management plan for a client resulting in a substantial individual report.
-Restriction: SPCHSCI 741 SPCHSCI 743 Advanced Study of Speech Language Therapy for Children - Semester 2 Develops depth in specific areas of difficulty including language disorders in adolescents, preverbal stages, and working with disabilities, particularly intellectual and physical disability and autism spectrum disorder.
-Develops best practice in cultural and linguistic diversity.
-Consolidates and extend knowledge of evidence-based practice in child speech and language.
-Involves individual critical evaluation and synthesis of knowledge and concepts which are then presented in substantial reports.

-Restriction: SPCHSCI 732 SPCHSCI 744 Speech Language Therapy Clinical Practicum 4 - Semester 2 Clinical practice in a variety of settings with the student demonstrating independent practice and problem solving skills.
-Involves an individual e-portfolio which includes management session plans with clients as well as peer and supervisor feedback.
-Supervisory guidance will be given and the course will be supported by weekly tutorials.
-Prerequisite: SPCHSCI 734 SPCHSCI 746 Voice and Fluency - Semester 2 Voice-study of the voice and the assessment and management of voice disorders (adult and paediatrics).
+Prerequisite: SPCHSCI 723 Restriction: SPCHSCI 741 SPCHSCI 743 Speech, Language and Communication in Needs in Children 2 - Level 9 Extends topics introduced in SPCHSCI 722 by focusing on advanced topics in speech, language and communication needs in children.
+This includes in-depth learning in speech sound disorders, oromotor difficulties, intellectual and/or physical disability, autism spectrum disorder as well as language disorders in adolescents.
+Consolidating and extending knowledge of evidence-based practice in child speech and language will include critical evaluation and synthesis of terminology and concepts.
+Prerequisite: SPCHSCI 722 Restriction: SPCHSCI 732 SPCHSCI 744 Speech Language Therapy Clinical Practicum 4 - Level 9 Clinical practice in a variety of settings with the student demonstrating independent practice and problem solving skills.
+Involves an individual eportfolio which includes management session plans with clients as well as peer and supervisor feedback.
+Supervisory guidance will be given and the course will be supported by tutorials.
+Prerequisite: SPCHSCI 734 SPCHSCI 746 Voice and Fluency - Level 9 Voice-study of the voice and the assessment and management of voice disorders (adult and paediatrics).
 Fluency - assessment and management of dysfluency disorders (adult and paediatrics).
 Critical evaluation and synthesis of knowledge are presented in substantial individual case reports.
-Prerequisite: SPCHSCI 733 Restriction: SPCHSCI 731 SPCHSCI 751 Special Topic Semester 1 or 2 SPCHSCI 752 Special Project Semester 1 or 2 SPCHSCI 753 Special Topic Semester 1 or 2 SPCHSCI 754 Special Topic Semester 1 or 2 SPCHSCI 796A & SPCHSCI 796B MSc Thesis in Speech Science (start date can be Semester 1 or 2) SPCHSCI 799A & SPCHSCI 799B MSc Thesis in Speech Science (part-time, start date can be Semester 1 or 2) SPCHSCI 790A & B Research Project Restriction: SPCHSCI 735, 742, 745 To complete this course students must enrol in SPCHSCI 790 A and B, or SPCHSCI 790
+Prerequisite: SPCHSCI 713, 733 Restriction: SPCHSCI 731 SPCHSCI 751 Special Topic Semester 1 or 2 SPCHSCI 752 Special Project Semester 1 or 2 SPCHSCI 753 Special Topic Semester 1 or 2 SPCHSCI 754 Special Topic Semester 1 or 2 SPCHSCI 796A & SPCHSCI 796B MSc Thesis in Speech Science (start date can be Semester 1 or 2) SPCHSCI 799A & SPCHSCI 799B MSc Thesis in Speech Science (part-time, start date can be Semester 1 or 2) SPCHSCI 790A & B Research Project Restriction: SPCHSCI 735, 742, 745 To complete this course students must enrol in SPCHSCI 790 A and B, or SPCHSCI 790